Organisation and tasks

 The Director General is responsible for managing the activities of the supervisor and taking decisions other than those falling within the competence of the Board.
 The Director General is assisted by an advisory management group, consisting of the heads of department and other employees appointed by the Director General.

-The organisation of the Financial Supervisory Authority consists of four departments: Supervision of Markets and Conduct of Business, Banking Supervision, Financial Analysis and Operational Risks and Insurance Supervision.
+The organisation of the Financial Supervisory Authority consists of four departments: Capital Markets Supervision, Banking Supervision, Digitalisation and Analysis and Insurance Supervision.
 The departments break own into 2-4 divisions.
 As well as departments, there is one unit reporting directly to the Director General, Director General’s Staff.

 - FIN-FSA organisation (pdf)